gmarupilla/cosmo-demo/README.md

 # Cosmo Demo

-This demo consists of 2 subgraphs
+This demo consists of 2 subgraphs that provide a simple federation example for DC and Marvel comics data.

-- posts
+- **posts** exposes comic book characters
-- users
+- **users** exposes publishers

 ## Running Subgraphs Locally

 You can run the subgraphs with the script as shown below

-Posts runs on http://localhost:4001 and users runs on http://localhost:4002
+Characters run on http://localhost:4001 and publishers run on http://localhost:4002

 ```bash
 sh ./start-subgraphs.sh